bmcorser/_bmcorser.github.io/blog/2015/12/01/learning-by-rote.rst

 would I ever be able to reproduce something so arcane just *from memory*?
 After I looked again, it didn’t seem so bad.

-After a few days, I had it down pat.
+After a period, I had it down pat.

 Because these were the GCSE days, when much learning seemed like repetition “until it sinks in” without really understanding the significance of the thing,